The Limits of Knowing Yourself

 As one critic wrote, “Blade Runner 2049 isn’t about what happens; it’s about what this terrifying and beautiful world tells us about life and perception and reality.”

-We know there’s pressure today to “know yourself”—to define who you are with crisp certainty.
+There’s pressure today to define who and what you are with crisp certainty.
 AI is becoming an enabler of that.
 We can ask it to give us therapy, analyse our behaviour, process our journals.
 We can throw all our data, all our thoughts and desires into the machine and say, “Tell me who I am.”

-But even before we consider the risk of surrendering all this deeply personal information to tech companies, many operating more from profit than from any desire to further human understanding, there is a deeper question: What if self-knowledge isn’t about mastery at all?
+But even before we consider the risk of surrendering all this private and personal information to tech companies—many operating more from profit than from any desire to further human understanding—there is a deeper contemplation.
+That the parts of ourselves we don’t fully understand are not flaws or faulty circuits to be fixed or upgraded.

 https://www.deeplifejourney.com/deep-life-reflections/june-6-2025